 Add the water and while it’s

-coming to the boil, add the raisins, garlic, onion and spices.
+coming to the boil, add the garlic, onion, cardamom and cloves.

 When the water has boiled, stir,